stopachka/pg-essays/book/gen/html_cache/165_nametransformed.md

 \[3\] Sometimes founders know it's a problem that they don't have the .com of their name, but delusion strikes a step later in the belief that they'll be able to buy it despite having no evidence it's for sale.
 Don't believe a domain is for sale unless the owner has already told you an asking price.

-**Thanks** to Sam Altman, Jessica Livingston, and Geoff Ralston for reading drafts of this.